yozhgoor/cargo-temp/README.md

 # Specify the VCS you want to use within the project.
 Default is `git`.
 vcs = "pijul"

-# Specify the dir to move the project if you want to preserve it
+# Specify the path to the directory where you want to preserve a saved project.
+Optional (default is `temporary_project_dir`).
-# in another path.
-Optional.
 preserve_dir = "/home/me/projects/"

 # Use a confirmation prompt before deleting a project